Αντικατάσταση πολλών δοντιών με εμφυτεύματα

 Missing many teeth

-If there are other teeth in good condition around the lost tooth, they can be prepared and used as abutments for a fixed bridge.
+When healthy teeth are present adjacent to the missing teeth, they can be prepared and used as supports for a fixed dental bridge.

-If there are no end teeth to support the bridge, or if they are unsuitable, the only alternative to replacing the lost teeth is a partial denture.
-This is a mobile prosthesis that fills in the missing teeth and must be removed and cleaned after each meal.
+When no suitable supporting teeth are available, or when the existing teeth are not appropriate, the alternative option for replacing missing teeth is a partial denture.
+This is a removable prosthetic appliance that replaces missing teeth and must be removed and cleaned after each meal.

 BEFORE and AFTER